op12no2/liminal/README.md

 On macOS, the IAC (Inter-Application Communication) driver is built into the system as part of core MIDI.
 It's always available - you just need to enable it in Audio MIDI Setup.
 It creates virtual MIDI buses that DAWs and Liminal can connect to.

 On Windows, there's no equivalent built-in virtual MIDI driver, so you need third-party software like loopMIDI (easiest) or virtualMIDI to create virtual MIDI ports.
-I use loopMIDI and Bitwig and it works fine.
 In Bitwig you'll see loopMIDI as a controller.

 https://www.tobias-erichsen.de/software.html - loopMIDI and virtualMIDI